data-lessons/library-shell-DEPRECATED/lesson-materials/LibCarp-lesson-two.md

 Being able to navigate your file system using the bash shell is very important for using the Unix shell effectively.
 And as you become more comfortable, you'll soon find yourself skipping directly to the directory that you want.

 **TIP:** Use the `man` command to invoke the manual page (documentation) for a Shell command.
 For example, `man ls` displays all the flags/options available to you - which saves you remembering them all!
 Try this for each command you've learned so far.
-Use the `spacebar` to navigate the manual pages, and `q` to quit.
+Use the `spacebar` to navigate the manual pages, and `q` to quit. *Note:* this command is for Mac and Linux users only.
+It may not work for Windows users.

 _____
 #### Summary